 - 1. Motions seeking the appointment of a guardian ad litem; - 2.
-Motions for class certification and decertification pursuant to Federal Rule of Civil - Procedure 23; and - 3.
-Motions to approve minors' compromises.5
+Motions for class certification and decertification pursuant to Federal Rule of Civil Procedure 23; - 3.
+Motions seeking preliminary or final approval of collective or class action settlements; and - 4.
+Motions to approve minors' compromises.4